-A.41.
+- A.41.
 Records.
-All measurements, records, and other data required to be maintained by JEA shall be recorded in a permanent form and retained for at least five (5) years following the date on which such measurements, records, or data are recorded.
-These records shall be made available to Department and the Regulatory and Environmental Services Department representatives upon request.
+All measurements, records, and other data required to be maintained by the Oleander Power Project, L.P., shall be recorded in a permanent form and retained for at least five (5) years following the date on which such measurements, records, or data are recorded.
+These records shall be made available to DEP representatives upon request.
+[0090180-001-AC, Specific Condition 38.] - A.42.

-- A.42.
 Emission Compliance Stack Test Reports.
 A test report indicating the results of the required compliance tests shall be filed as per Specific Condition A.51.
 The test report shall provide sufficient detail on the tested emission unit and the procedures used to allow the Department to determine if the test was properly conducted and if the test results were properly computed.
 At a minimum, the test report shall provide the applicable information listed in Rule 62-297.310(8), F.A.C.
-[0310485-001-AC, Specific Condition 39.] - A.43.
+[0090180-001-AC, Specific Condition 39.] - A.43.
 Special Record Keeping Requirements.
-The owner or operator shall obtain, make, and keep the following records related to fuel usage: - (1) Hours of operation for each combustion turbine by fuel type shall be submitted with the Annual Operation Report (AOR) for the prior year. - (2) Hours of operation for each combustion turbine shall kept for each consecutive 12-month period by fuel type. - (3) Daily hours of fuel oil operation shall be kept for each combustion turbine during any day in which fuel oil is fired.
+The owner or operator shall obtain, make, and keep the following records related to fuel usage: - (1) Monthly Fuel usage as heat input, for natural gas and fuel oil at the site. - (2) Fuel usage as heat input, for natural gas and fuel oil at the site for each consecutive 12-month period. - (3) Fuel usage as heat input, for natural gas and fuel oil at the site during each calendar year shall be submitted with the Annual Operation Report (AOR).

-A.44.
+- (4) Hours of operation for each combustion turbine shall be reported during each calendar year with the Annual Operation Report (AOR).
+[0090180-001-AC, Specific Condition 40.] - A.44.
 Malfunction Reporting.
 In the case of excess emissions resulting from malfunctions, the permittee shall notify the Department in accordance with Rule 62-4.130, F.A.C.
 A full written report on the malfunctions shall be submitted in a quarterly report, if requested by the Department.
 [Rule 62-210.700(6), F.A.C.]